anosikeosifo/anosikeosifo.github.io/_posts/2017-03-19-exploring-es6-promises-1.markdown

 });
 {% endhighlight %}

-(TODO:: Make italics)
-Note:(TODO:Make bold) Its important to note here that any error that occurs within the then() methods in a Promise chain are passed on to the error handler (the catch block) if there is one.
+**Note:** Its important to note here that any error that occurs within the then() methods in a Promise chain are passed on to the error handler (the catch block) if there is one.

 ## Executing Asynchronous functions in parallel.
 When asynchronous functions are chained via the then() construct (as sited in the previous example), they are executed sequentially (i.e one after the other).
-However there are use-cases when we need the async functions to run in parallel, i.e:
+However, there are use-cases when we need the async functions to run in parallel, i.e:

 {% highlight text %}
 asyncFunc1();